BobLd/DocumentLayoutAnalysis/DocumentLayoutAnalysis/ImageConverter/README.md

 # Pdf file to image converter
-Tool to convert a pdf page to an image, using the _mupdf_ library.
+Tool to convert a pdf page to an image.
+It relies on the [_mupdf_](https://github.com/sumatrapdfreader/sumatrapdf) library, available in the [sumatra pdf reader](https://github.com/sumatrapdfreader/sumatrapdf/tree/master/mupdf/include/mupdf).
 See the __Sources__ for original code.
 Can be used with PdfPig.

 ## Sources